G29740/php-event-calendar/README.md

 ## How to use
 - Setting up database:
-  - Create database (example "calendar_db") then create a table to contain event records
+  - Create the database (example "calendar_db") then create a table to contain event records
   ```
   CREATE TABLE `event` (
     `id` int(10) NOT NULL,